-Guess what?
-I know exactly what just happened.
-You were enjoying your glass of red wine when suddenly, as if in slow motion, you watched that deep-red wine tip, splash, or fly onto the floor.
-Not just any floor, however—your beautiful white carpet!
+So, you were enjoying your glass of red wine when suddenly, as if in slow motion, you watched your glass splash, spill, or fly onto the floor.
+Not just any floor, however- your beautiful white carpet!

-Now, whether your carpet is white, tan, or a even a darker color, getting that red wine stain out is a must!
-And you know that time is of the essence.
+Now, whether your carpet is a white, tan, or even darker color, getting that red wine stain out is a must (and you know that time is of the essence!).
 So, let's get right to it!
 You will need the following household supplies:

 - First things first, close the door!
 If you have pets or children, keep their little paws out of the spill zone!
 (But make sure they're supervised.)